phoebeanh/CS601_HW5_Ngo/README.md

         i.
 School
         ii.
 Program/Major:
         iii.
 Type (AA, BA, BS, MS, etc.) iv.
 Year conferred (future dates OK)
     b.
 Consider looking at my_favorite_movies.json in the lecture notes as an example

 After you create your JSON file, validate it at http://jsonlint.com

 Assessment/Grading:
 Your assignment submission will be scored by the following criteria:
 1. Strict adherence to the requirements stated above: 80%
 2. Code validates as valid JSON: 20%

-Note: Preserve the code from this part of the homework, as you may be building upon this in future assignments.
+Note: Preserve the code from this part of the homework, as you may be buildingupon this in future assignments.

 ## Part 2 – JSON and Fetch (75 Points)